cobailab/cobailab.github.io/content/authors/admin/_index.md

   - Researchers
 ---

-Weiwei He is an incoming Assistant Professor at the Faculty of Synthetic Biology, Shenzhen University of Advanced Technology (SUAT), starting in Spring 2027.
+Weiwei He is an incoming Assistant Professor at the Faculty of Synthetic Biology, Shenzhen University of Advanced Technology (SUAT), starting in Winter 2026/Spring 2027.
 He leads the Computational Biophysics & AI-Driven Biomolecular Engineering Laboratory (CoBAI Lab), focusing on computational biophysics of nucleic acids, AI-driven biomolecular modeling and design, and RNA language models.